Summarize Blog

 Many teams are now moving toward AI software testing tools and AI-driven test management systems that use automation and machine learning to reduce redundancy, improve data accuracy, and free testers to focus on actual quality rather than administration.

-How AI QA Testing Streamlines and Secures Test Data Management
+How AI Software Testing Streamlines Test Case Generation and Test Data Management

 Creating and maintaining test cases is the most repetitive part of QA work.
 Every new feature or code change means revisiting old tests, updating steps, and trying not to miss edge cases.
 It’s slow, manual, and prone to bias.